jzuhone/YT.jl/doc/source/users_guide/data_containers.rst

+.. _data-containers:

 Data Containers
 ===============

-The most useful methods for ``Datasets`` are those that create ``DataContainer``s: physically meaningful spatial objects that represent the cells or particles within
+The most useful methods for ``Datasets`` are those that create ``DataContainer`` objects: physically meaningful spatial objects that represent the cells or particles within

+.. _all-data:

 All Data
 --------